 You will also have access to Florida State's recreational facility, the Leach Center-a 100,000-plus-square-foot gym featuring an indoor track overlooking a 16-lane indoor swimming pool, extensive cardio, strength and weight-lifting equipment, basketball and racquetball courts, and more.
-You can also take advantage of FSU's 73-acre lake front property where you can swim, canoe, kayak and picnic with friends.
-Tickets to all FSU sporting events are free for law students, so you can attend the events of Florida State's 18 NCAA Division I teams at no cost.
+You can also take advantage of FSU's 73-acre, lake-front property where you can swim, canoe, kayak and picnic with friends.
+Tickets to all FSU sporting events are free for law students, so you can attend the events of Florida State's 20 NCAA Division I teams at no cost.
+FSU students also enjoy on-campus facilities for music and comedy shows, bowling and billiards, video games, and movies.
+The university is also home to the FSU Flying High Circus, one of only two collegiate circuses in the nation

-FSU law students also can utilize the University Counseling Center and Health and Wellness Center.
+FSU law students can utilize the University Counseling Center and Health and Wellness Center.
 The Counseling Center is a welcoming and confidential place to help you overcome challenges that may interfere with your academic progress and emotional well-being.
 Students may seek couples, group or individual counseling with no out-of-pocket expense.
 The on-campus Health Center's many services include general medical care, women's health services, nutrition assessments, physical therapy, psychiatry, immunizations and more.